Jaymon/chef-cookbooks/daemon/README.md

 * `config` -- dict -- these are default options that will be merged into the individual options for each defined daemon under the `services` dict.
 * `services` -- dict -- the key is the name of the daemon, which will also be used as the name of the systemd service.

+Basically, each `services` dict block is merged with the global `config` block and that's what is used to setup the `<DAEMON_NAME>` daemon.

-### config block
+### configuration blocks

-These are the keys that can be either in the `config` dict, or in each of the individual `services` dict.
+These are the keys that can be either in the `config` dict, or in each of the individual `services` dict blocks.

 * `chdir` -- string -- the base dir that the `command` will execute in.
 * `username` -- string -- the user that will execute the `command`.